cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 ## Further discussion

-- Regarding security in `MsgSignData`, the developer using `MsgSignData` is in charge of making the signed content laying in `Data` non-replayable when, and if, needed.
+- Regarding security in `MsgSignData`, the developer using `MsgSignData` is in charge of making the content laying in `Data` non-replayable when, and if, needed.
 - the offchain package will be further extended with extra messages that target specific use cases such as, but not limited to, authentication in applications, payment channels, L2 solutions in general.

 ## References